deadlyvipers/dojo_rules/introduction.md

 Introduction file to the dojo rules project.
-My favorite Code School path is GIT.
+My favorite Code School path is JavaScript.